rstyczynski/terraform-oci-resource-dns-records/unit_test/README.md

 ## ✅ Positive test: Run with 1 thread (serialization not needed)

 Single threaded execution without depends_on does not create conflicts, but influences whole TF processing, no only rrsets.
+This test is added just for informative purposes, as it's not realistic use case in the real production deployment.

 ```bash
 . bin/helper.sh